 Dr. Gotun utilizes splint and laser therapy,

 using different splints that serve specific purposes to address problems

 that manifest themselves due to the way the teeth come in contact with

 each other.
+Laser therapy works to instantly reduce inflammation, reduce pain and discomfort and alleviates many other TMJ disorder symptoms.
 There are many possible causes of such imbalances, and some

 of them can be partly or completely corrected.
 To do this, we use splint